TheSingingKnight/Cyber-Portfolio/02_Offensive_Operations/README.md

 ---

 **Current Status:** Focused on high-stakes operatic contract completion.
-Week 3 of the March 2026 "Truth Lab" is dedicated to the practical verification of PenTest+ theory via Nmap and Metasploit labs.
+Week 3 of The Technical Bridge is dedicated to practical verification of PenTest+ theory via Nmap and Metasploit labs.